gschmutz/bigdata-spark-workshop/03-spark-getting-started/README.md

 > **What you should see:** A single integer — the total number of distinct words found in `big.txt`.
 Note that running this re-executes the pipeline from scratch unless the RDD has been cached (`.cache()`).

-To check the results in Object Storage, do an `ls` to see the different objects in the S3 folder
+To check the results in Object Storage, do an `ls` in a terminal window to see the different objects in the S3 folder

 ```bash
 docker exec -it rustfs-mc mc ls rustfs-1/wordcount-bucket/result-data